Sobriety Pathways in Addiction

 4. Qualified and Compassionate Staff

-The success of a rehab program is highly dependent on the quality of the treatment team.
+The success of a rehab program depends heavily on the quality of the treatment team.
 Skilled, experienced, and compassionate staff provide essential support, guidance, and encouragement to individuals in recovery.
 The relationship between the staff and the patients can be a major factor in fostering a positive treatment experience.

 5. Family Involvement